Helsinki-NLP/OpusFilter/README.md

 Parameters:

-* `src_script`: script for source segment (default Latin)
-* `tgt_script`: script for target segment (default Latin)
-* `src_threshold`: minimum proportion of source characters in a script (default 1)
+* `scripts`: scripts for input segments
-* `tgt_threshold`: minimum proportion of target characters in a script (default 1)
+* `thresholds`: minimum proportion of characters in a script (default 1)

-Returned scores are proportions of valid characters in source and target segments.
-In filtering, both values have to be equal to or greater than the minimum thresholds.
+Returned scores are proportions of valid characters in the segments.
+In filtering, all values have to be equal to or greater than the minimum thresholds.

 #### `LanguageIDFilter`